 The school cannot resolve matters that are not brought to our attention.
 If you believe you have experienced or witnessed discrimination or harassment, immediately report the incident to the Future Professional Advisor.
 The school will immediately and thoroughly investigate all complaints.
 Individuals will not be retaliated against for bringing a complaint of discrimination or harassment.

-Complaints of sexual harassment, violence or discrimination should be reported to the campus Title IX Coordinator in accordance with the school's Anti-Harassment and Discrimination Policy for Students and Employees (Title IX) stated in this catalog.
+Complaints of sexual harassment, violence or discrimination should be reported to the campus Title IX Coordinator in accordance with the school's Policy Regarding Sexual Misconduct (Title IX) stated in this catalog.

 FUTURE PROFESSIONAL STATUS